2019 is the 84th consecutive year of the Boonton Christmas Bird Count (CBC).

 As with almost every Christmas Count area and Breeding Bird Survey route, the inevitable encroachment of human development has obliterated once productive habitats and altered strategies in avian censusing.
-The Boonton CBC is primarily in Morris County, but includes West Essex and a tiny corner of Passaic County.
-The count tells a story of modest beginnings with changes in personnel, and a growing numbers of participants and hours in the field.
+The Boonton CBC is primarily in Morris County but includes West Essex and a tiny corner of Passaic County.
+The count tells a story of modest beginnings with changes in personnel and a growing number of participants and hours in the field.
 More than anything, it is a view into the changing natural world and the birds that inhabit it.

 Floyd Wolfarth (1911-1987), one of the founding members of the Urner Ornithological Club and the historical patriarch of the Raccoon Ridge hawkwatch, receives credit for being the founder of the Boonton CBC.
 The inaugural Boonton CBC occurred on December 27, 1936.
 One party of five individuals observed 47 species and tallied 6,589 birds in eight hours.
 American Crow was the most numerous species, by far, with 5,000 individuals counted.
 Rusty Blackbird was second with 350.
-Since 1936, the original party has multiplied into twenty; the number of participants has grown to a maximum of 77 in 1975 and 1,213,522 individual birds have been counted.
+Since 1936, the original party has multiplied; the number of participants has grown to a maximum of 77 in 1975 and through 2018, 1,384,942 individual birds have been counted.

 Each species tells a story with the ebb and flow of their numbers across a continuum of time.